 Work with the team to develop and create new products based on the range of materials available.

-Create prototypes and usable patterns of a variety of products testing and selecting the most suitable material available.
+Create prototypes and usable patterns of a variety of products, testing and selecting the most suitable material available.

 Be aware of commercial trading standards requirements to ensure compliant labelling for different products.